Towards Formal XAI: Formally Approximate Minimal Explanations of Neural Networks: Additional Figures

 \section{Additional Figures}

-We present here additional illustrations that demonstrate contrastive examples (specifically, contrastive singletons and pairs) (Fig.~\ref{contrastive_singletons_pairs_appendix}) and minimal bundle explanation approximations (Fig.~\ref{fig:bundle_approximation_example}).
+We present here additional illustrations that demonstrate contrastive examples (specifically, contrastive singletons and pairs) (Fig.~\ref{contrastive_singletons_pairs_appendix}), an illustration of the binary search heuristic~\ref{fig:binary-search} and the local singleton search heuristic~\ref{fig:local-singelton-search} for expediting the search for minimal explanations, and minimal bundle explanation approximations (Fig.~\ref{fig:bundle_approximation_example}).
 Additionally, we attach an illustration of one-pixel attacks, which can be regarded as contrastive singletons (Fig.~\ref{fig:one-pixel-attack}).